Plainland: Geography

 Plainland is in the Lockyer Valley, located 75 km west of Brisbane, the state capital, along the Warrego Highway.
+Laidley–Plainland Road enters from the southwest.

 History

 Plainland was settled by a dozen German families in 1878.
 The families were mostly from West Prussia.
 The community constructed a Lutheran church in 1884 which was replaced in 1897.
-About 60 families, mainly of German origin were living in the area in 1911—serviced by three blacksmiths, the Plainland Hotel, a state school and a general store.
+About 60 families, mainly of German origin, were living in the area in 1911—serviced by three blacksmiths, the Plainland Hotel, a state school and a general store.